Dany Gappmaier

 Daniel Gappmaier known as Dany Gappmaier (born 26 September 1991) is an Austrian speedway rider.
-He is a six time champion of Austria.
+He is a six-time champion of Austria.

 Career

 Gappmaier signed for Berwick Bandits for the 2016 Premier League speedway season.
-The following season he was retained by Berwick but also signed for Swindon Robins in the top tier of British Speedway riding for the SGB Premiership 2017.
+The following season, he was retained by Berwick but also signed for Swindon Robins in the top tier of British Speedway riding for the SGB Premiership 2017.

-In 2019, he secured his sixth Austrian Individual Speedway Championship and continued to ride for the Berwick Bandits from and entered his fifth season with the club in the SGB Championship 2021.
+In 2019, Gappmaier secured his sixth Austrian Individual Speedway Championship and continued to ride for the Berwick Bandits from and entered his fifth season with the club in the SGB Championship 2021.